 The CDF mentality became widespread when Kenyans saw MPs implementing projects at the constituency level using CDF, such as:

 Therefore, Kenyans became used to the CDF mentality way of doing things.
 They measured the performance of MPs depending on how the latter utilized CDF.

 The New Constitution redefined the roles and functions of legislators (including MPs).
 MPs can no longer legally allocate themselves money for CDF and neither can they implement the fund.
 The Constitution limited their work to legislation, representation, and oversight.

-The High Court Ruling that Made CDF Unconstitutional (89 downloads) reinforced this legal order.
+The High Court ruling that invalidated CDF reinforced this legal order.
 Since then, MPs have reshaped CDF in order to continue patronizing the fund.
 Because of CDF mentality, the MPs continue holding on to the kitty undeterred.

 MPs use CDF as a campaign tool for re-election through tokenism.
 They implement projects here and there to hoodwink Kenyans that they are indeed doing something.
 They misuse and misappropriate the rest of the money with their cronies.
 In fact, they hoard large amounts of this money to campaign in the general elections.